Mitchell Langerak

-Mitchell James Langerak (/ˈlæŋəræk/ LANG-ə-rak; born 22 August 1988) is a retired Australian professional footballer who played as a goalkeeper.
+Mitchell James Langerak (/ˈlæŋəræk/ LANG-ə-rak; born 22 August 1988) is an Australian former professional soccer player who played as a goalkeeper.

 Club career

 Melbourne Victory

 Langerak signed his first professional contract in February 2007, with A-League club Melbourne Victory.
 Soon after he was sent on loan to South Melbourne for the remainder of the 2007 Victorian Premier League season, to gain game time and experience.

 Once the loan finished Langerak continued his duties as the Victory's third choice goalkeeper before Eugene Galekovic moved to Adelaide United.
 He made his debut for Melbourne in the Round 21 clash of the 2007–08 season against rivals Sydney FC and despite letting in two goals, his performance in the 2–2 draw was a confident debut.

 With Galekovic making a move to Adelaide United, Langerak became the second choice keeper.
 With first choice Michael Theoklitos making his move overseas, Victory signed New Zealand international Glen Moss from Wellington Phoenix.
 Moss started the 2009–10 as Melbourne's first choice keeper before Langerak grasped his opportunity in the first team to become the side's first choice keeper for the remainder of the season.

 On 13 April 2010, Melbourne announced that they had rejected a bid for Langerak from German giants Borussia Dortmund, however talks continued.
 On 4 May 2010, Langerak revealed to FourFourTwo Magazine, that Borussia Dortmund had made a second, substantially increased, bid for his services on the same day as the interview, but was again rejected by Melbourne Victory.